 This includes, but is not limited to: server-level patching, operating the necessary services to deliver Wallarm cloud service, vulnerability testing, security event logging and monitoring, incident management, operational monitoring and 24/7 support.
 Wallarm is also responsible for managing server and perimeter firewall configurations (security groups) of Wallarm cloud environments.

 Updating the Wallarm filtering node component on a periodic basis.
 Please note that the application of these updates is the responsibility of the client.

 Providing you with a copy of the latest Wallarm SOC 2 Type II audit report if requested.

 Wallarm clients are responsible for the following points:

-Implementing sound and consistent internal controls regarding general IT system access and system usage appropriateness for all internal components associated with Wallarm, including Wallarm WAF node and Wallarm cloud.
+Implementing sound and consistent internal controls regarding general IT system access and system usage appropriateness for all internal components associated with Wallarm, including Wallarm filtering node and Wallarm cloud.